sergey-s-anikeev/chekhov-sakhalin-1890-census/docs/methodology.md

 ↓
 run validation and QA
 ```
-Workflow now includes manual anomaly review after automated QA and confirmed source typos are either:
-preserved as printed
+Workflow now includes manual anomaly review after automated QA and confirmed source typos are either: preserved as printed or mapped through documented normalization rules depending on the field and certainty.
-or:
-mapped through documented normalization rules depending on the field and certainty.

 Printed book page numbers are preserved in `page_number`.
 PDF viewer page numbers are not used unless they match printed pagination.